 The air conditioning system cools and dehumidifies (dries) when outside temperature is above a specific level.
 Therefore condensation may form and drip from under the vehicle.

 If no cooling or drying is required, deactivate AC to save fuel.
-When the cooling system is switched off, no engine restart will be requested by the climate control system during an Autostop.

-Depending on the vehicle equipment, the display will indicate AC when cooling is activated or Eco when the cooling is deactivated.
+Depending on the vehicle equipment, the display will indicate AC when cooling is actived or Eco when the cooling is deactivated.

-S Climate 19:36

-Air distribut.
-Max AutoStop

-Automatic blower O AC Comfort
+19:36 Max AutoStop AC Comfort

-ecoMode